 Snowball cookies are a traditional holiday cookie!

-As a child, I remember seeing them in the holiday cookie tin looking delicious covered in powdered sugar.
+As a child, I remember seeing them in the holiday cookie tin looking delicious and covered in powdered sugar.
 But after a few bites and a mouth full of nutty cookie, I quickly realized they were deceiving and grabbed a chocolate chip cookie instead.

 Fast forward many years later, I’ve come to realize snowballs are the best cookie in the tin!